-249 SAFETY RESPONSE, FALL, SPRING FEE, 3(2-2)
+249 SAFETY RESPONSE, FALL, SPRING

 Practical applications and demonstrations of radiation protection and health physics.
-Radiological survey and analysis instruments, radiation monitoring systems, sample collection equipment, calibration sources and equipment, radiological protection standards, contamination control, monitoring of radiological work, radiological incident evaluation and control, decontamination, radioactive materials control.
-Environmental monitoring will be introduced.
+Radiological survey & analysis instruments, radiation monitoring systems, sample collection equipment, calibration sources and equipment, radiological protection standards, contamination control, monitoring of radiological work, radiological incident evaluation and control, decontamination, radioactive materials control, environmental monitoring will be introduced.

 Prerequisites: ENGY 233 with a C or better

-250 GENERAL MAINTENANCE SYSTEMS & COMPONENTS FALL, SPRING FEE, 3(3-0
+250 GENERAL MAINTENANCE SYSTEMS & COMPONENTS FALL, SPRING 3(3-0

 The topics build on general systems and components knowledge.
 Component types and characteristics, common failure mechanism, and operation principles of plant components will be included.
-Prerequisites: ENGY 100 or ENGY 111 with a grade of C or better and ENGY 116, ENGY 200, ENGY 205, ENGY 225, ENGY 230, ENGY 235 all with a grade of C or better
+Prerequisites: ENGY 100 or ENGY 111 with a c or better and ENGY 116, ENGY 200, ENGY 205, ENGY 230, ENGY 235 all with a grade of C or better